 |Fujifilm 50mm f2||(Best budget lens for Fuji)||View on Amazon|

-If you haven’t heard of Viltrox, don’t worry because we hadn’t either up until we got this lens to test, but real tracks is a Chinese company, and they specialize in making lenses and accessories for cameras.
+If you haven’t heard of Viltrox, don’t worry because we hadn’t either until we got this lens to test, but real tracks is a Chinese company specializing in making lenses and accessories for cameras.